 So we spend more for healthcare than any other country in the world, but Americans do not get the care they need.
 There is a simple reason.
 Treatment decisions are not being driven based on a physician's knowledge or judgment.
 They are being driven by what payers are willing to pay for.

-Thus, people with pain are at the mercy of PBMs, yet PBMs make it easier to get opioids than to get other pain medication that is less addictive, because opioids are generally cheaper than non-opioid alternatives and opioid manufacturers have provided rich incentives, as described above.
-According to a study by the New York Times and ProPublica of 35.7 million people on Medicare prescription drug plans, in the second quarter of 2017 only one-third of them had access to pain medication less addictive than opioids.
+Thus, people with chronic pain are at the mercy of PBMs, yet PBMs make it easier to get opioids than to get other pain medication that is less addictive, because opioids are generally cheaper than non-opioid alternatives and opioid manufacturers have provided rich incentives, as described above.
+According to a study by the New York Times and ProPublica, of 35.7 million people on Medicare prescription drug plans, in the second quarter of 2017 only one-third of them had access to pain medication less addictive than opioids.

 Even when they were asked to limit accessibility to opioids, PBMs refused.
 The seeds of the opioid epidemic were sown with early over prescription of OxyContin.
 In 2001, when officials in the West Virginia state employee health plan tried to get Purdue, which manufactured OxyContin, to require pre-authorization, Purdue refused.
 Using the financial quid pro quo it had with the West Virginia PBM, it paid Merck Medco (now Express Scripts) to prevent insurers from limiting access to the drug.
 This practice was consistent nationwide.